 Paragraph 47 of the Framework requires local planning authorities to identify a supply of deliverable housing sites to provide five years' worth of their housing requirements.
-The adopted Annual Monitoring Report indicates that there is currently a 5.1 year supply of housing land.

 Paragraph 55 of the Framework states that, to promote sustainable development in rural areas, housing should be located where it will enhance or maintain the vitality of rural communities.
 For example, where there are groups of smaller settlements, development in one village may support services in a village nearby.
 Local planning authorities should avoid new isolated homes in the countryside unless there are special circumstances.